Brussels Field Study & Internship Program

 Location: Brussels, Belgium

-Brussels, a space where multiple European cultures meet, is an historically important European capital, and today the policy and decisional center of the European Union as well as home to a lively, multi-lingual, contemporary and urbanized European culture.
+Brussels, a city where multiple European cultures meet, is the policy and decisional center of the European Union as well as home to a lively, multi-lingual, contemporary and urbanized European culture.

-This small, intense program gives independent-minded students with strong French language skills the opportunity to complete a 12-week internship and independent research experience.
+This small, intense program gives independent-minded students with strong French language skills the opportunity to complete a 12-week internship and independent research experience, culminating in a lengthy field-based research paper written in French.
 The program has two phases: (1) 5 weeks of introductory courses on Belgium and its role in contemporary Europe as well as 15-20 hours of Dutch language instruction, (2) a 12-week intensive internship.
-The internship phase is coupled with an ongoing, weekly seminar course, culminating in a lengthy research paper written in French.
+The internship phase is coupled with an ongoing, weekly seminar course on European-level identities, public opinion and democratization.
+Through individualized internship placements as well as a structured, individually-attentive academic program, the Brussels Field Study & Internship program suits the academic needs and personal interests of students from a wide variety of disciplines.

 - Read Internships and Service Learning for specific information about earning credit for internships.